How to Remove Bad Smell from Clothes After Washing

 Why does my laundry smell?

-You might be thinking, why do my clothes smell after washing?
+You might be thinking, why do my clothes smell even after I've washed them?
 Isn’t washing supposed to remove clothing odors?

 When our body produces sweat, it reacts with the bacteria on our skin and creates a sour smell.
 The fibers inside our clothes absorb and trap these smelly odors in our laundry.

-Folding or putting clothes away in your closet while they’re still damp can cause a sour mildew odor that is difficult to remove.
+Folding or putting clothes away in your closet while they’re still damp can cause a sour musty odor that is difficult to remove.

 Detergent can sometimes make your clothes smell worse.
 Using excessive detergent creates residue, which keeps smells trapped inside the fabric of your clothes.